Earnest Money in Tennessee: What Knoxville Buyers Should Know

 Earnest money is a good faith deposit you put down when your offer is accepted.
 It shows the seller you are serious and ready to move forward.
 In Tennessee, the amount, timing, and rules for release are set by your purchase contract.

 Your contract will name an escrow agent to hold the funds.
-In Knox County, this is commonly a title company or closing attorney, and sometimes a brokerage trust account when permitted.
-These parties must follow Tennessee Real Estate Commission rules for client funds.
+In Knox County, this is commonly a brokerage trust account or a title company or a closing attorney.
+The real estate brokerage must follow Tennessee Real Estate Commission rules for client funds.
+Whereas the real estate commission rules do not apply to a title company or a closing attorney.
 At closing, the deposit is usually credited to your down payment or closing costs.

 How much earnest money in Knoxville